mkuthan/mkuthan.github.io/_posts/2014-08-20-mastering-nodejs.md

 ## Event loop

 Elegant simulation of concurrency.
 Do you remember Swing event dispatch thread and `invokeLater()` method?
 Event loop is the same.
-It is crucial to understand events handling order:
+It's crucial to understand events handling order:

 * emitted event
 * timers